borisdivjak/LaunchPad-for-Maschine/README.md

 ### 1. Install MidiPipe and Cliclick

 Start by installing [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html) and [Cliclick](https://github.com/BlueM/cliclick),
 following instructions on their websites.
-The expected location for cliclick when installed on your drive is in '/usr/local/bin/'

-Note: I prefer using Cliclick version 3.3. rather than the latest one as it seems marginally faster when executing multiple clicks.
+Note: The expected location for cliclick when installed on your drive is in your **Applications folder**, so just copy it there.
+I also prefer using Cliclick version 3.3. rather than the latest one as it seems marginally faster when executing multiple clicks.

 ### 2. Connect your LaunchPad and switch it to 'programmer' mode